SalomePlatform/shaper/src/FeaturesPlugin/doc/translationFeature.rst

 Result
 """"""

-Result of operation is shifted initial shape.
+The result of operation is a shifted initial shape.

 .. image:: images/translation_XYZ.png
    :align: center